jadhavhninad/jadhavhninad.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Postdoctoral Fellow in the School of Engineering and Applied Sciences at Harvard University.
-My research interest spans the domain of multi-robot coordination, wireless sensing and field robotics for wildlife monitoring.
+My research interest spans the domain of multi-robot coordination, wireless sensing and field robotics for environmental monitoring.

 News
 ------